maissabargaoui/iProceed-iOS/README.md

  How to implement User Token-based Authentication with Sign in with Google , Facebook And Apple

  How to integrate Paypal Payment Method

+ How To Secure Payment With FaceId

+ How To Add Dark/Light Mode

+ How To Switch Languages In the Application

+ How To Generate User QrCode